aczietlow/smite_symfony3/docs/theBook.md

 ## Routing

-Route is a mp from a URL path to a controller.
+Route is a map from a URL path to a controller.

 Route workflow